 Firstly because everything on their website looks to be truly professional.
-Secondly, the sheer volume of testimonials and special features on Davison Inventions products that have been available for sale on a variety of shopping channels.
+Secondly, the sheer volume of testimonials and special features on Davison products that have been available for sale on a variety of shopping channels.

 However first impressions can often be deceiving.
-Delving deeper into the service they provide and the vast array of so called quality products that have been produced and licensed through Davison International exposes the fact that not everything is as it seems.
+Delving deeper into the service they provide and the vast array of “quality products” that have been produced and licensed through Davison International exposes the fact that not everything is as it seems.